 “I know of it,” I said, another ignorant European.

 I sat down and ate my chicken, then hung out for another half hour.

 This time, I am prepared for the banging on the door.

-“Marco Polo stuff,” I tell him.
+“Marco Polo stuff,” I tell her.
 “About how in the times of Marco Polo, a trip would last for years and years, right?
 You would leave the country a kid and come back a young man.
 You would fucking amble through the desert for ages.
 On a camel’s back.”

 I stop in my tracks; my head is spinning.
 I am writing a short story, we are both characters in it, and in the new section I wrote yesterday, we have had exactly this exchange.
-Should I tell him?
+Should I tell her?

 “Yes,” I say.

 “How about we go to the chippy, then,” I tell her.

 Alright.
 We get out of the house, walk at the pace of residents and weed dealers, pass the usual men hanging in front of a pile of tyres at the local car shop.
 The chippy is just around the corner; when we get there, Vijay is sitting in the kitchen, on the phone with the plumber.